 Fairfield Inn & Suites (Philadelphia): The Wankawala Organization led the restoration and revitalization of the former Parker Hotel, preserving the building’s historic character while incorporating modern, dynamic finishes that fit it into the neighborhood context.

 Lincoln Square (Philadelphia): Situated on the corner of Broad Street and Washington Avenue, Alterra Property Group, MIS Capital and Kimco Realty combined adaptive reuse of a historic train shed into a supermarket with a new residential tower while bringing vibrant retail to a previously vacant city block.

-Maken Studios (Philadelphia): Located in a neighborhood with high unemployment and poverty rates, social impact developer Shift Capital reactivated two abandoned warehouse buildings into entrepreneurial studios for socially-minded makers while preserving affordability and a strong connection to the community.
+MaKen Studios North and South (Philadelphia): Located in a neighborhood with high unemployment and poverty rates, social impact developer Shift Capital reactivated two abandoned warehouse buildings into entrepreneurial studios for socially-minded makers while preserving affordability and a strong connection to the community.

 The Rail Park (Philadelphia): The City of Philadelphia and Center City District transformed an old rail line into an elevated public park with the intention of serving the local community and stimulating new inclusive development in the area, cohesively integrated into its surrounding neighborhood.

 Trolley Portal Gardens (Philadelphia): A uniquely shaped public space in an existing Trolley Portal, the University City District and the Trolley Car Station created a gateway to the West Philadelphia neighborhood by creating a well thought out design that emphasizes safety and comfort for both commuters and the local community.

 Yarn Factory Lofts (Manayunk): Developed in three historic mill buildings, Urban Conversions creatively addressed complicated topographical challenges while maintaining the site’s historic significance.